Aviator for Analysis

 • Identify root causes of errors

-• Onboard new team members faster
+• Help new team members get started

 • Generate dashboard widgets based on suggestions